neuronflicker/CTF/UCF/Pwn_super-stack/README.md

 ![Stack with return address](ret_addr_on_stack.png)

-As the location of the buffer could change on each run, we'll need to enter the value manually for now, so we can trace through it in IDA to check we can start executing the buffer from the return call.
+As the location of the buffer could change on each run, we may need to enter the value manually for now and try and trace through it in IDA to check we can start executing the buffer from the return call.

 Unfortunately, entering binary hex values into a prompt cannot be done from the keyboard, so we can only test this with a script that can read the location of the buffer, and use that to fill in the value in the return address.
 This means we might as well go ahead and try things directly against the server.